honungsburk/thecrimsonking/src/ASirensSong.markdown

 hoping some would dry.

 Like every other fool before
-whose blood now glaced the sky,
+whose blood now glazed the sky,
 and left us all forever awed
 how pain might short the eye.